Working at Yale Library

 How We Work

-Regardless of role, Yale values each person’s contribution and nurtures his or her professional development through tuition reimbursement programs and numerous opportunities for on-campus learning.
-The diversity of Yale is reflected in a vibrant and stimulating work environment.
-Yale’s Office of Diversity and Inclusion collaborates with departments and individuals across campus to promote a respectful, accessible and inclusive community for all Yale employees.
-Along with exceptional benefits such as health care, pension plans, competitive pay, generous paid time off, tuition assistance, life insurance, and long-term disability insurance, faculty and staff enjoy Yale’s world-class museums, performing arts, libraries, and sporting events.
-Yale University has been recognized as an employer of choice by multiple entities.
+Yale is a vibrant and stimulating work environment.
+The University values each person’s contribution and encourages professional development through tuition reimbursement programs and opportunities for on-campus learning.
+The University is committed to providing a respectful, accessible and inclusive community for all.
+Along with health care, pension plans, competitive pay, generous paid time off, tuition assistance, life insurance, and long-term disability insurance, faculty and staff enjoy Yale’s world-class museums, performing arts, libraries, and sporting events.
+Yale has been recognized as an employer of choice by multiple entities.

 More Resources